Hollis Cline

-Hollis T. Cline is an American neuroscientist who currently holds the Hahn Professor of Neuroscience position, serves as the Chair of the Neuroscience Department and is also the Director of the Dorris Neuroscience Center at the Scripps Research Institute located in California.
+Hollis T. Cline is an American neuroscientist and the Director of the Dorris Neuroscience Center at the Scripps Research Institute in California.

-Cline is a Fellow of the American Association for the Advancement of Science and has been honored with awards including the Society for Neuroscience Mika Salpeter Lifetime Achievement Award in 2019.
 Her research focuses on the impact of sensory experience on brain development and plasticity.

-In recognition of her career, Cline was elected a member of the National Academy of Sciences in 2022.
+Cline is a Fellow of the American Association for the Advancement of Science and was awarded the Society for Neuroscience Mika Salpeter Lifetime Achievement Award in 2019.
+Cline was elected a member of the National Academy of Sciences in 2022.

 Education and career

-Cline received her bachelor's degree in biology from Bryn Mawr College in 1977.
-While an undergraduate she worked at Rockefeller University in Christian de Duve’s lab.
-Cline earned her doctoral degree in neurobiology in 1985 from the University of California, Berkeley, studying nervous system development under the supervision of Gunther Stent.
-She then joined Martha Constantine-Paton’s lab at Yale University in 1985 for postdoctoral studies, where she began her research on the role of sensory experience in shaping brain development.
-In 1989, Cline joined Richard W. Tsien’s lab as a postdoctoral fellow at Stanford University Medical Center.
-Shortly thereafter she was appointed to the faculty in the Department of Physiology and Biophysics at the University of Iowa Medical School.
+Cline earned a bachelor's degree in biology from Bryn Mawr College in 1977.
+While an undergraduate, she worked at Rockefeller University in Christian de Duve’s lab.

+In 1985, Cline earned a doctorate in neurobiology from the University of California, Berkeley, where she studied under Gunther Stent.
+She then joined Martha Constantine-Paton’s lab at Yale University in 1985 for postdoctoral studies, In 1989, Cline joined Richard W. Tsien’s lab as a postdoctoral fellow at Stanford University Medical Center.

+Shortly thereafter, Cline was appointed to the faculty in the Department of Physiology and Biophysics at the University of Iowa Medical School.
 She moved to the Cold Spring Harbor Laboratory in 1994, where she was promoted to Professor in 1998.
 While at Cold Spring Harbor Laboratory, Cline was the Marie Robertson Professor of Neurobiology, and served as the Director of Research from 2002-2006.
 During that period, Cline received the NIH Director’s Pioneer Award.
 She moved to The Scripps Research Institute in 2008, where she is Chair of the Department Neuroscience.
 Cline was elected a Fellow of the American Association for the Advancement of Science in 2012, "for seminal studies of how sensory experience affects the development of brain structures and function and for generous national and international advisory service to neuroscience".
 She was awarded the Society for Neuroscience Mika Salpeter Lifetime Achievement Award in 2019.
 Cline served as the Secretary of the Society for Neuroscience in 2012 and then President of the Society for Neuroscience in 2016.
 She is a recent member of the Advisory Council for the National Eye Institute and is a current member of the Advisory Council for the National Institute of Neurological Diseases and Stroke and the NIH BRAIN Multi-Council Working Group.